treedledee/treedledee.github.io/_drafts/breakup-with-mouse.md

 that new cool one that makes the computer fly and shoot rainbows at people.)

-2. It's more precise.
-Instead of ...
-I can select whole words or lines or quotes or ... such control.
+2. Your desktop looks better because you're using terminal.
+Don't have to select things with the mouse.
+It's more precise, can just go after what you want.

 And the primary reason to break up with your mouse...